triposat/Marvin-Assistant/README.md

 	    ```

 - ### Time: <a name="time"></a>
-    - To find the current time, we'll use the ***datetime*** module.
+		- We use the datetime module and a specific command to get the current time.
-    - We may simply find time using the approach outlined below.
+		- The code provides the time in a specific format: hour, minute, and AM/PM.

       ```python
       datetime.datetime.today().strftime("%I:%M %p")